Disrupting Unconscious Bias as We Grow Our Brand

-For this session, we will take a dive into unconscious bias, how we can break it down and recognize how it affects our choices, and how we can choose a different course so that our brand represents who we want to become.
+For this session, take a dive into unconscious bias, how to break it down and recognize how it affects our choices, and how to choose a different course so that our brands represents who we want to become.

 - Take a deeper dive into our own biases and how they influence us

 - Think about how those biases affect our brand

 - Deconstruct our unconscious biases and disrupt those we no longer want representing us and our brand

 Senior Communications Specialist